lanceline History, Family Crest & Coats of Arms

 Early Origins of the lanceline family

-Cheshire where the family name was first referenced in the year 1163 when William Lancelin held lands.
+The surname lanceline was first found in Cheshire where the family name was first referenced in the year 1163 when William Lancelin held lands.
 Bebington in Cheshire was once a stronghold of the family.
 "The Lancelyns appear to have possessed lands in Lower Bebington as early as the Conquest; their heiress brought the manor in the reign of Elizabeth to the Greens, and it continued in the male line of that family till 1711."
-CITATION[CLOSE]

 Another stronghold for the family was found in Poulton, with Spittal.
-"The family of Lancelyn were settled here soon after the Conquest."
-CITATION[CLOSE]
+"The family of Lancelyn were settled here soon after the Conquest.
+Their heiress in the 16th century brought the manor of Poulton to the Greens."

 Early History of the lanceline family

-Another 204 words (15 lines of text) covering the years 1341, 1455, 1487, 1510 and 1600 are included under the topic Early lanceline History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lanceline research.
+Another 137 words (10 lines of text) covering the years 1341, 1455, 1487, 1510 and 1600 are included under the topic Early lanceline History in all our PDF Extended History products and printed products wherever possible.

 lanceline Spelling Variations